Shopify Sitemap guide

 Where to find your Shopify sitemap?

-You can find your Shopify sitemap by simply adding /sitemap.xml to the URL of your website.
-For example, the link should look like this:
+You can find your Shopify sitemap by simply adding “/sitemap.xml to the root directory of your Shopify store domain.

 What's in the Shopify sitemap?

-Below, you can see an example of how a sitemap looks in a browser.
+Below, you can see an example of how a parent sitemap looks in a browser.

 • Products (/sitemap_products_1.xml)